-With the hotel being a five-minute walk from work, my wife and I thought that we’d spoil ourselves with a Sunday night stay, and a luxurious start to our week.
+With the hotel being a five-minute walk from work, I thought I would spoil myself with a Sunday night stay, and a luxurious start to the week.

 Research & Booking

 The Sofitel Auckland Viaduct Harbour is one of three Sofitel properties in New Zealand, with the others being located in Queenstown and Wellington.
 The Auckland Sofitel is ranked #2 out of 66 hotels in Auckland Central on TripAdvisor.

 The hotel is an AccorHotels property, meaning that the points required for a redemption will be based on the cost of the room.
 A standard room on the night of our stay cost us $268, the equivalent of 8,000 Rewards points.

 I booked with AccorHotels directly and paid for the stay, as opposed to using points.
 My Accor Plus Platinum status provides two complimentary drink vouchers, the possibility of a room upgrade, free breakfast, and an in-room welcome amenity.

 I also earned Rewards points and an additional night towards Le Club status renewal on my stay.

 Luxury King Room, Marina View

 I scored a great room upgrade on checking in, from a standard room, to one of their marina view rooms, with a balcony.
 This room would have cost $445 had I booked it on the day of our stay.
 The view towards the Auckland skyline was lovely.